helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Started Learn Intermediate OOP by Building a Platformer Game from freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum.
 Did Steps 1 to 30.

 **Thoughts:** I learned about the Canvas API and the `<canvas>` element, and got more practice in writing class components.

+---

+### Day 50: 21 February 2024.
+Wednesday

+**Today's Progress:** I have reached halfway through the challenge.
+Continued Learn Intermediate OOP by Building a Platformer Game from freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum.
+Did Steps 31 to 80.

+**Thoughts:** I learned about the window `requestAnimationFrame()` method, practiced using boolean expressions in an array and switch statements.